accso/java9-jigsaw-depvis/README.md

 1. Requires/Read relationships (currently visualized as a blue arrow)
    * requires mandated to `java.base` (dashed blue arrow)
    * requires transitive (blue arrow)
-2. Exports-To relationships (red)
+   * requires static (dotted blue arrow)
-3. Requires transitive transitivity (green arrow)
+2. Requires transitive transitivity (green arrow)
    * If `moda--requires-transitive-->modb` (blue) and `modc--requires-->moda` (blue), then also `modc--requires-->modb` (green).
 Note that this is currently limited to 1-transitivity.
+2. Exports-To relationships (red)
+3. Opens-To relationships (orange)

 #### Further hints:
 1. DepVis can be configured, see section below.